-- Have an overview of all the ministry activities involving children and youth. - Have up to date knowledge of the Diocesan safeguarding policy and guidance and ensure leaders of activities are aware of and are implementing the guidance. - Liaise with the Vicar/Priest/Dean in Charge over safeguarding issues. - Report all concerns or allegations against church officers to the Ministry Standards Commission Registrar. - Liaise with Diocesan Safeguarding Advisor as needed. - Attend Diocesan safeguarding training for ministry units. - Ensure safeguarding posters are displayed in all church premises and on the church website. - Ensure that safety and safeguarding is regularly discussed at ministry team meetings. - Assist Children and Youth Ministry Leaders in completion of a Risk Assessment Management Systems (RAMS) form for specific events - Keep good records of safeguarding concerns, ensure others do this and store securely. - Conduct an annual safety 'audit' with the Ministry Leaders to ensure best practice is being met, and to discuss how to meet any standards that are not being met.
-This report should be supplied to a Diocesan Safeguarding Officer and Archdeacon.
+- Have an overview of all the ministry activities involving youth - Have up to date knowledge of the Diocesan safeguarding policy and guidance and ensure leaders of activities are aware of and are implementing the guidance. - Liaise with the Vicar/Priest/Dean/Vestry/Leadership team over safeguarding issues.
+If issues are unable to be resolved they should liaise with Diocesan Safeguarding Officer - Report all concerns or allegations against church officers to the Ministry Standards Commission Registrar. - Attend Diocesan safeguarding training for MUSO's. - Ensure safeguarding posters are displayed in all church premises and on the church website. - Ensure that safety and safeguarding is regularly discussed at ministry team meetings. - Assist Youth Ministry Leaders in completion of RAMS forms for specific events if required. - Keep good records of safeguarding concerns, ensure others do this and store securely. - Conduct an annual safety 'audit' with the Ministry Leaders to ensure best practice is being met, and to discuss how to meet any standards that are not being met.
+This report should be supplied to a Diocesan Safeguarding Officer and Archdeacon

-6. Safety and Wellbeing Code of Conduct
+6. Safety and Wellbeing

 The Diocese of Waikato & Taranaki is committed to the safety and wellbeing of all children/youth involved in its programmes/events and will act to ensure a safe environment is maintained at all times.
-The Diocese of Waikato & Taranaki also supports the safety and wellbeing of its Children and Youth workers, leaders and helpers and encourages their active participation in building and maintaining a secure environment for all participants.
+The Diocese of Waikato & Taranaki also supports the safety and wellbeing of its Youth workers, leaders and helpers and encourages their active participation in building and maintaining a secure environment for all participants.

-a.
-Boundaries
+A. Boundaries

 Having healthy boundaries as a person in ministry is crucial for our personal longevity as well as the overall health and effectiveness of our ministry.
-Our diocese offers comprehensive boundaries training that is a requirement for children and youth leaders.
+Our diocese offers comprehensive boundaries training that is a requirement for youth leaders.